 From 1960 to 1963, a series of demonstrations took place in Nashville that would have a national impact on the civil rights movement.
 Nashville’s African American community was uniquely situated to host these historic events due to the concentration of African American leaders in local universities and churches.
 African American doctors and lawyers also gave considerable support to the demonstrators.
 Kelly Miller Smith of the First Baptist Church, along with C.T.
 Vivian and James Lawson, who had studied Ghandi’s tactics of nonviolent resistance, provided leadership and training for young activists who were determined to confront segregation in downtown businesses.

 The first Nashville sit-in took place on February 13, 1960.
 Students from Fisk University, Tennessee Agricultural and Industrial State University, and the American Baptist Theological Seminary attempted, in peaceful fashion, to be served at whites-only downtown luncheon counters.
 Two months went by, hundreds of students were arrested, and some were beaten, but still they kept taking their places at the segregated counters.
 A consumer boycott of downtown stores spread through the African American community and put additional pressure on merchants.
-On April 19, an early-morning bombing destroyed Z. Alexander Looby’s home.
-In response, Diane Nash organized several thousand protesters to silently march to the courthouse to confront city officials.
+On April 19, an early-morning bombing destroyed the home of the students' attorney, Z. Alexander Looby.
+In response, Fisk University student Diane Nash organized several thousand protesters to silently march to the courthouse to confront city officials.
 The public was horrified by the violent tactics of the extreme segregationists.
 The next day, Rev. Martin Luther King, Jr., spoke to a large audience at Fisk.
 On May 10, 1960, a handful of downtown stores opened their lunch counters on an integrated basis as Nashville became the first major city in the South to begin desegregating its public facilities.
 The Nashville sit-in movement and the students’ disciplined use of nonviolent tactics served as a model for future action against segregation.

 Activists in several Tennessee cities kept the pressure on restaurants, hotels, and transportation facilities that refused to drop the color barrier.
 High school and college students in Nashville were instrumental in organizing the Student Nonviolent Coordinating Committee (SNCC), which trained many civil rights leaders during the 1960s.
 Diane Nash was one of the few women to hold a leadership position within civil rights organizations such as SNCC.
 Tennesseans participated in the Freedom Rides, in which groups of black and white passengers tried to integrate bus terminals across the South.